 What French Girls Are Skipping: Balaclava Headwear

-Audrey Taillée, Lula magazine’s editor in chief, admits that she “will definitely not be following the Balaclava we’ve seen a lot of those on the fall/winter runway shows (Dior, Gucci, Chanel).”
-While the tricky headwear trend won’t be in her closet, teddy-bear faux-fur jackets are something she’s already wearing.
+“I’ll definitely not be following the Balaclava we’ve seen a lot of those on the fall/winter runway shows (Dior, Gucci, Chanel),” says Taillée.
+While the tricky headwear trend won’t be in her closet, big coats are something she’s already wearing.

 Another trend Taillée is skipping?
-Jumpsuits, which she admits are an “everlasting piece,” but she doesn’t feel she’s “tall enough to pull it off.”
-On the other hand, she’s finally ready for “leopard print again” and plans to wear it as “a top or a skirt mixed with another print” instead of a “major piece like a coat or jacket.”
+She admits jumpsuits an everlasting piece, but she doesn’t feel she’s “tall enough to pull it off.”
+On the other hand, she’s finally ready for leopard print again, and plans to wear it as a top or a skirt mixed with another print instead of a major piece like a coat or jacket.

-Parisian fashion girl Anne-Victoire Lefevre weighed in about the fall trends as well, sharing that for the season ahead, she won’t wear flounces or anything too frilly “but will wear the ’80s trend if it’s not too structured.”
+Lefevre weighed in about the fall trends as well, sharing that for the season ahead, she won’t wear flounces or anything too frilly (“but I will wear the ’80s trend if it’s not too structured,” she notes).